 It is our goal that every candidate for graduation give evidence of a true Christian life and character during their academic studies at TIU.
 All candidates are recommended for consideration as graduands by faculty vote.
-To be eligible to receive the Bachelor of Arts degree from the College, students must meet the following requirements within seven years of catalog date:
+To be eligible to receive the Bachelor of Arts degree from Trinity College, students must meet the following requirements within seven years of catalog date:

-- 124 semester hours of credit.
+- Earn 120 semester hours of credit.
 Included in this are those hours required in general education and the student’s major field of study.
 A maximum of 12 hours of applied music (except music majors), 4 hours of Preparation for College Studies (PCS) classes, 4 hours of drama production, 6 hours of human performance and wellness activity courses, and 12 hours of internship will count toward graduation.

-- An overall Trinity cumulative grade point average (GPA) of 2.00.
+- Earn an overall Trinity cumulative grade point average (GPA) of at least 2.00.
 The general education, major,1 and minor requirements must each be completed with a minimum of 2.00 GPA.

 - Complete the general education requirements.

-- Acceptance into a major and fulfillment of the requirements of that major.
-Students must declare no later than the second semester of their sophomore year or on entrance, in the case of junior and senior transfer students.
-A minimum of 9 upper-division credits in the major must be earned while in residence.
+- Be accepted into a major and fulfill the requirements of that major.
+Students must declare a major no later than the second semester of their sophomore year or on entrance, in the case of junior and senior transfer students.
+A minimum of nine (9) upper-division credits in the major must be earned while in residence.

-- Fulfillment of the Service Learning requirement.
-Each full-time student is required to complete 2 units of Service Learning while at Trinity.
+- Fulfill the Service Learning requirement.
+Each full-time student is required to register for, and complete, 2 units of IDS 106 Trinity Service Learning while at Trinity.
 Transfer students, including those who have completed an associate's degree, are required to complete only one service learning unit if they transfer 58 or more approved credit hours.

-- Fulfillment of the chapel attendance requirement.
+- Fulfill the chapel attendance requirement.
 Chapel attendance is considered an important part of the total college program, and students are required to attend chapel every semester.